From Adobe XD to Figma: Navigating the transition

 Transitioning to Figma

-Moving from Adobe XD to Figma will require effort, so start planning early.
+Unfortunately, transitioning from Adobe XD to Figma will not be pleasant.

-- Design systems: There is no automatic option to migrate from the Adobe Creative Cloud Libraries to Figma’s Libraries.
+- Design systems: There is no easy way to migrate from the Adobe Creative Cloud Libraries to Figma’s Libraries.
+If there were, connecting all the components in Figma to the Figma Library you just created would be a laborious process.
 If you have a design system, you should make this your priority.

 - Linking XD typography with Figma’s Text Styles.
-Downloading these assets from XD and re-linking them in Figma is a manual process.
-Plan some time for this, depending on your file size and how many frames you have in your designs.
+There isn’t an easy way to download these assets from XD and re-link them in Figma.
+This could take hours, depending on your file size and how many frames you have in your designs.

 - Adobe XD to Figma Plugin.
 A plugin is supposed to help the migration, but we’ve experimented with it and found that it brings all your layers together and piles them on top of one another.
 It’s almost impossible to clean up these items, especially if you have thousands of layers.